jaquerando/testes_case_abinbev/README.md

 The DAG is the score (steps & dependencies).
 Cloud Run Jobs are a portable instrument that can play the same tune without the orchestra—cheaply and on demand.

-- Artifact Registry is the instrument: where your images live.
+- Artifact Registry is the instrument: where the images live.
-- Cloud Build constructs the instrument from your Dockerfile.
+- Cloud Build constructs the instrument from the Dockerfile.
 - GCS stores artifacts and logs;
 - BigQuery holds analytical tables.
 - Partition/cluster to lower cost.
 Normalize text to make our lives easy.